 Involving Parents

-In Nursery and Year Reception parents are able to view and comment on their child’s day to day progress and learning through Tapestry.
-To access this, please speak to Mrs Stephenson and she will provide the link and your own password.
+All parents are able to view and comment on their child’s day to day progress and learning through Class Dojo.
+To access this, please speak to your child's class teacher and they will provide the link.

-All pupils in other classes use a web based learning platform called Purple Mash and pupils are able to access this at home using their own individual password and they can share their work with parents if they wish.
+All pupils use a web based learning platform called Purple Mash and pupils are able to access this at home using their own individual password and they can share their work with parents if they wish.

 Full details about how we have designed our curriculum can be found by clicking on the Our School Day and Our Curriculum link.